 Monthly billing is most popular and familiar to customers.
 Weekly works well for limited-access plans.
 Quarterly/annual plans improve cash flow but require larger upfront commitments.

-- Limited: Set a number (4 classes per month, 2 per week, etc.)
+- Limited: Set a maximum number of classes per billing cycle

 When to use limits: